- Producer – Super Slow Way and British Textile Biennial, 2019 / 2020/21 – current

 exhibition and talks over course of the Turner Prize winners three-month Hard Times exhibition in Preston.

-Role includes production management, branding, project identity and website: intoabettershape.com Phase two programme currently in development.
+Role included production management, branding, project identity and website: intoabettershape.com

 PUBLIC REALM / CROSS ARTS